Gibsons Games: 21st century Gibsons: A family business

-In the new millennium, Gibsons Games shortened their name again to ‘Gibsons’.
-Kate Gibson, the daughter of Michael Gibson joined the team, as did her cousin Nicki Gumbrell.
-In the first few years of the twenty-first century, almost half of Gibsons’ sales came from jigsaw puzzles.
-Today, the number is closer to 70%.
-In 2006 the company moved premises again to their current office building in Sutton.
-The business continues to grow and Gibsons works closely with retail customers, online retailers and launched their own direct-to-consumer website in 2019.
+In the new millennium, Gibsons Games shortened their name again to "Gibsons".
+Kate Gibson, the daughter of Michael Gibson, joined the team, as did her cousin Nicki Gumbrell.
+In the first few years of the twenty-first century, almost half of Gibsons' sales came from jigsaw puzzles.
+In 2024 the proportion is closer to 70%.
+In 2006, the company moved premises to their current office building in Sutton.
+The business launched their own direct-to-consumer website in 2019.

 Michael Gibson celebrated his 50th anniversary working for Gibsons in 2016, the same year that his daughter Kate took over as Managing Director and Nicki Gumbrell became Sales Director.
-Kate has placed a new focus on corporate social responsibility as part of the company’s strategy of “bringing people together,” which includes supporting many charitable causes and offering work experience to vulnerable young people.
+Kate has placed a new focus on corporate social responsibility as part of the company's strategy of “bringing people together,” which includes supporting many charitable causes and offering work experience to vulnerable young people.

-In 2019, Gibsons celebrated its 100th anniversary by relaunching a limited edition version of L’Attaque, one of the business's first games.
+In 2019, Gibsons celebrated its 100th anniversary by relaunching a limited edition version of L'Attaque, one of the business's first games.
 This same year, Gibsons expanded their range with the introduction of their design-led White Logo Collection.

 In early 2021, Gibsons introduced their Made For You by Gibsons personalised puzzle range.
 In 2021, Gibsons donated £50,000 to charitable organisations as part of its wider corporate social responsibility initiatives.

 The Gibsons Green Game plan

 In 2019, Gibsons set up an in-house sustainability team to investigate how they can improve their environmental footprint.
 One of their main projects was the Perfect Puzzle Project.
-The company removed the shrink wrap plastic from the outside of their jigsaw puzzles, which are now secured with bio-degradable seals.
+The company removed the shrink wrap plastic from the outside of their jigsaw puzzles, which are now secured with biodegradable seals.
 Additionally, Gibsons reduced their puzzle box by almost 30%.

 The games in Gibsons' traditional games collection are made from reforested hardwood.
 These products are also plastic free, as are their Little Gibsons range of puzzles and games.